Rishab87/Portfolio-Website/src/content/blog/07-gsoc-final-product-url/index.md

 ### Final Thoughts

-This GSoC 2025 was an amazing experience, thanks to all my mentors for being so cool and guiding me throughout.
-Open source is fun!
+This GSoC 2025 was an amazing experience, thanks to all my mentors for being so cool and guiding me throughout this project.
+I am really enjoying the overall open source experience!